thumbor/thumbor/docs/how_to_upload_images.rst

 If you do enable it, in order to delete an image, all you have to do is send an HTTP **DELETE** request to the ``/image`` end-point.

+For an example, see the `Deleting an image`_ section.

 HTTP status code
 ^^^^^^^^^^^^^^^^